 Welcome to the Yarrows Prehistoric Festival and Joseph Anderson 150 project web site.

-The 2016 prehistoric festival will take place on Saturday 27th August at North Yarrows, on the northern side of the Loch of Yarrows and in the centre of the Yarrows Prehistoric Landscape.
+The 2016 prehistoric festival took place on Saturday 27th August at North Yarrows, on the northern side of the Loch of Yarrows and in the centre of the Yarrows Prehistoric Landscape.

-The festival will be a showcase of traditional skills and techniques, including flint knapping and copper smelting by James Dilley of Ancient Craft, pottery, spinning and dyeing, and wicker basketry with skilled craftspeople doing demonstrations and impromptu workshops for anyone interested in trying their hand at something new.
-We also have a storyteller, Bob Pegg, who will be entertaining both children and adults with tales of mysterious creatures and prehistoric lives, accompanied by the sounds of traditional musical instruments (see Bob’s website for more details of his work) .
-For food lovers there will be food foraged from the local landscape and cooked in a traditional way by Rosie from Wild Rose Escapes– in 2015 the dough baked venison was a highlight of the day!
+The festival was a showcase of traditional skills and techniques, including flint knapping and copper smelting by James Dilley of Ancient Craft, pottery, spinning and dyeing, and wicker basketry with skilled craftspeople demonstrating and impromptu workshops for anyone interested in trying their hand at something new.
+We also had a storyteller, Bob Pegg, who entertained both children and adults with tales of mysterious creatures and prehistoric lives, accompanied by the sounds of traditional musical instruments (see Bob’s website for more details of his work) .
+For food lovers, food was foraged from the local landscape and cooked in a traditional way by Rosie from Wild Rose Escapes.

-The event will include a display of experimental archaeology and experimental ceramic sculpture.
-A reconstructed Bronze Age stone row and sculpture kiln cairn will provide the focus for the festival.
-The stone row will be built by the excavators of nearby Battle Moss stone row and will try to replicate construction techniques not tried in 3000 years!
-The kiln cairn will be built by Jenny MacKenzie Ross of Northshore Pottery and will mimic the burial cairns often associated with stone rows – see Jenny’s blog for more details.
+The event included a display of experimental archaeology and experimental ceramic sculpture.
+A reconstructed Bronze Age stone row and sculpture kiln cairn provided the focus for the festival.
+The stone row was built by the excavators of nearby Battle Moss stone row and they tried to replicate construction techniques not tried in 3000 years!
+The kiln cairn was built by Jenny MacKenzie Ross of Northshore Pottery in the style of the burial cairns often associated with stone rows – see Jenny’s blog for more details.

-The culmination of the festival will be a nighttime spectacular centred on the firing of the kiln cairn and a performance of a traditional story by Bob Pegg and the children of Thrumster Primary School.
+The culmination of the festival was a nighttime spectacular centred on the firing of the kiln cairn and a performance of a traditional story by Bob Pegg and the children of Thrumster Primary School.

-Catering for the festival will be provided by the Whaligoe Steps Cafe, and there will be space for visitors to sit and enjoy Karen’s delicious food and soak up the prehistoric atmosphere!
+Catering for the festival was provided by the Whaligoe Steps Cafe, and there was space for visitors to sit and enjoy Karen’s delicious food and soak up the prehistoric atmosphere.

 Follow us on Twitter: @anderson150fest